Performance Analysis of Active Large Intelligent Surfaces (LISs): Uplink Spectral Efficiency and Pilot Training: Introduction

-Owing to these advantages, LISs have recently been receiving significant attention in the literature \cite{ref.Jung2018lisul, ref.Hu2018data, ref.Hu2018assignment, ref.Jung2019reliability, ref.Hu2018positioning,ref.Hu2018hardware, ref.Han2018assisted, ref.Huang2018energy}.
-In particular, the works in \cite{ref.Jung2018lisul} and \cite{ref.Hu2018data} provided an analysis of the uplink data rate to evaluate LIS performance considering channel estimation errors, and studied the space-normalized capacity achieved by an optimal receiver and a matched filter (MF), respectively.
-Moreover, in \cite{ref.Hu2018assignment} and \cite{ref.Jung2019reliability}, the authors proposed an optimal user assignment scheme to select the best LIS unit and analyzed the reliability of an LIS system in terms of the outage probability, respectively.
-Meanwhile, the works in \cite{ref.Hu2018positioning} and \cite{ref.Hu2018hardware} derived, respectively, the Fisher-information and Cramer--Rao lower bound for user positions exploiting the LIS uplink signal and the uplink capacity considering hardware impairments.
-By enabling an LIS to reflect signals from conventional transmitters, such as base stations (BS) and access points, to desired devices, the authors in \cite{ref.Han2018assisted} and \cite{ref.Huang2018energy} designed beamformer and LIS phase shifter that maximize the ergodic rate and the energy efficiency, respectively.
-However, these recent works in \cite{ref.Jung2018lisul, ref.Hu2018data, ref.Hu2018assignment, ref.Jung2019reliability, ref.Hu2018positioning,ref.Hu2018hardware, ref.Han2018assisted, ref.Huang2018energy} have not considered the effects on spectral efficiency (SE) resulting from the use of a practical uplink frame structure in which the pilot training and data transmission period are jointly considered.
+However, these recent works in \cite{ref.RR1,ref.RR2,ref.RR3,ref.RR4,ref.Jung2018lisul, ref.Hu2018data, ref.Hu2018assignment, ref.Jung2019reliability, ref.Hu2018positioning,ref.Hu2018hardware, ref.Han2018assisted, ref.Huang2018energy,ref.Wu2018beamforming,ref.Wu2019bfoptimization,ref.PSS00,ref.WPT00,ref.WPT01,ref.LISnew,ref.editor,ref.DMA1, ref.DMA2} have not considered the effects on spectral efficiency (SE) resulting from the use of a practical uplink frame structure in which the pilot training and data transmission period are jointly considered.
 Given that statistical channel state information (CSI) is typically acquired by pilot signaling, and because the channel uses for data transmission are closely related to the length of the pilot sequence \cite{ref.Kim2018scaling}, an uplink frame structure that includes pilot training strongly impacts the achievable SE of LIS systems.
 Moreover, this pilot signal will be contaminated by inter-LIS interference, similar to inter-cell interference in multi-cell MIMO environment (e.g., see \cite{ref.Hoydis2013how} and \cite{ref.Marzetta2010noncooperative}).
-Therefore, accurate CSI estimations with an optimal pilot training lengths constitute an important challenge in multi-LIS systems where the pilot sequences are reused in adjacent LISs.
+Therefore, accurate CSI estimations with an optimal pilot training length constitute an important challenge in multi-LIS systems where the pilot sequences are reused in adjacent LISs.
 In fact, prior studies on massive MIMO \cite{ref.Kim2018scaling,ref.Hoydis2013how,ref.Marzetta2010noncooperative} do not directly apply to LIS, because the channel model of LIS is significantly different from the one used in these prior studies.
 For densely located LISs, all channels will be modeled by device-specific spatially correlated Rician fading depending on the distance between each LIS and device, however, the massive MIMO works in \cite{ref.Kim2018scaling,ref.Hoydis2013how,ref.Marzetta2010noncooperative} rely on a Rayleigh fading channel considering far-field communications.
 Moreover, in LIS, each area of the large surface constitutes one of the key parameters that determine the performance of an LIS system \cite{ref.Jung2018lisul, ref.Hu2018data, ref.Hu2018assignment}, however, in existing massive MIMO works \cite{ref.Kim2018scaling,ref.Hoydis2013how,ref.Marzetta2010noncooperative}, this notion of an area is not applicable.